-- Star Measures C22 (Getting Needed Care) and C23 (Getting Appointments and Care Quickly)
+1. Star Measures C22 (Getting Needed Care) and C23 (Getting Appointments and Care Quickly)

 Traditional care delivery system: A patient typically has to find an in-network specialist, make an appointment, wait for an appointment (often long wait times), travel to the specialist visits, then follow up with their PCP, which takes several weeks as well.
 The patient finally visits their PCP for follow-up guidance and treatment plan—at which point several weeks have passed.

-- Star Measure C27 [Care Coordination (CAHPS)]
+2. Star Measure C27 [Care Coordination (CAHPS)]

 A contrast with the AristaMD eConsult care delivery system: The PCP determines if the patient would benefit from the input of a cardiologist to ensure the condition is treated appropriately.
-The PCP reviews the eConsult checklist for AF and orders the recommended diagnostics test(s), such that the patient has a preliminary diagnostic profile for the cardiologist.
-The eConsult is submitted to a cardiologist who reviews the case details and diagnostic results then recommends the patient be placed on a mild rhythm control medication and return to the PCP in 4 weeks for a follow-up check.
+The PCP reviews the eConsult checklist for AF and orders the recommended diagnostics test(s) such that the patient has a preliminary diagnostic profile for the cardiologist.
+The eConsult is submitted to a cardiologist who reviews the case details and diagnostic results and then recommends the patient be placed on a mild rhythm control medication and return to the PCP in 4 weeks for a follow-up check.

-- Star Measure C21 [Plan All-Cause Readmissions Healthcare Effectiveness Data and Information Set (HEDIS)]
+3. Star Measure C21 [Plan All-Cause Readmissions Healthcare Effectiveness Data and Information Set (HEDIS)]

-Mitigating hospital readmissions.
+We are mitigating hospital readmissions.

 Results: The specialist visit is scheduled relatively quickly—two weeks after the primary care visit.
-However, one week after the visit, the patient experiences severe abdominal pain and nausea, goes back to the ER and is then readmitted to the hospital.
+However, one week after the visit, the patient experiences severe abdominal pain and nausea, go back to the ER and is then readmitted to the hospital.